henrique-anatole/invest.data/README.md

 fetch and prepare financial time series data from **Yahoo Finance, Tiingo, and Binance**.

-It is designed to be used by other projects in the same ecosystem, offering consistent data structures, error tracking, and preprocessing helpers (e.g. split adjustment).
+It is designed to be used by other domestic projects, offering consistent data structures, error tracking, and preprocessing helpers (e.g. split adjustment).

 ------------------------------------------------------------------------